 Before you head off to explore Burlington in a day, there are a few things you’ll want to do the afternoon before your adventure.

 A 3-minute drive from the Scholtens Inc outlet lies the beautiful, must-see gardens.
-The Royal Botanical Gardens are not just any garden, but it’s Canada’s largest garden and arguably one of the top Burlington attractions.
+The Royal Botanical Gardens is not just any garden; it’s Canada’s largest garden and arguably one of the top Burlington attractions.

-The exquisite landscapes are divided into several sections and spread across 900 hectares of land.
+The exquisite landscapes are divided into sections and spread across 900 hectares of land.
 It features four outdoor gardens, three restaurants, a gift shop, and one greenhouse.
-Take a stroll around the picturesque gardens and discover the world’s largest lilac collection and over 1,000 plant and flower species.
+Stroll around the picturesque gardens and discover the world’s largest lilac collection and over 1,000 plant and flower species.

 Holiday Inn Burlington

-Now that you’ve stocked up on snacks, take a stroll around the stunning gardens, it’s time to find your accommodation for the night.
+Now that you’ve stocked up on snacks, stroll around the stunning gardens; it’s time to find your accommodation for the night.
 The Holiday Inn Burlington has located nearby popular shops, restaurants, and attractions.
-It features a spa, and pool and the rooms provide flat-screen TVs, wifi, a bar, and more.
+It features a spa and pool; the rooms provide flat-screen TVs, wifi, a bar, and more.

 What to do in Burlington, Ontario – in a day?
-Well, for starters, you’ll want to commence with breakfast at your selected hotel.
+For starters, you’ll want breakfast at your selected hotel.
 The Holiday Inn serves breakfast in your room with tea and coffee – what a win!
 Once that’s checked off your list, it’s time to dig into some Burlington, Canada, points of interest around the city.

-Compliment your day trip to the city by sampling some soft, buttery Sunshine Doughnuts found in the heart of downtown Burlington.
+Compliment your day trip to the city by sampling some soft, buttery Sunshine Doughnuts in downtown Burlington’s heart.
 These round balls of love are handmade with fresh dough and sugary goodness.

 Located in the heart of the city near Spencer Smith Park and a 3-minute drive from Sunshine Doughnuts is the award-winning Art Gallery of Burlington – the seventh-largest public exhibit in Ontario.
 The gallery has over 1,000 pieces of art in a 4,100-square-meter space.

-One of the biggest attractions is its collection of contemporary Canadian ceramics, which is also the largest in Canada.
-It also boasts a lovely courtyard that hosts around 20 exhibitions throughout the year.
+One of the biggest attractions is its collection of contemporary Canadian ceramics, the largest in Canada.
+It also boasts a lovely courtyard that hosts around 20 exhibitions annually.

-Kelly’s Bake Shoppe is a must-visit if you have a sweet tooth and would like to try some vegan baked goods when visiting Burlington, Ontario.
+Kelly’s Bake Shoppe is a must-visit if you have a sweet tooth and want to try vegan baked goods when visiting Burlington, Ontario.